syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Getting-Started.md

 ## Add and Configure the BusyIndicator

-* Adding reference to busyindicator.
+* Adding reference to SfBusyIndicator.

 {% tabs %}